successible/cleanslate/README.md

 ## Warning

 Any version of Clean Slate below v2 **that does not use Firebase** uses insecure JWTs and should be upgraded.
+You can do this by going through the "How do I host Clean Slate?" section below.

 ## What is Clean Slate?